-All applications for orders for the appearance and examination of judgment debtors or other persons must be in writing and presented to the order of examination clerk in Room 103 pursuant to CCP §§ 708.110 et seq.
-All such orders must be made returnable to Department 514 on any Tuesday, Wednesday or Thursday at 2:00 p.m.
+All applications for orders for the appearance and examination of judgment debtors or other persons must be in writing and presented to the subsequent filing window in Room 103 pursuant to CCP §§ 708.110 et seq.
+All such orders must be made returnable to Department 505 on any Tuesday, Wednesday or Thursday at 2:00 p.m.